 One-Hit Polykill: The realistic damage and penetration modelling means it is entirely possible to kill multiple mooks with a single high-caliber bullet.
 The only real difficulty is getting them to line up so you can pull it off.
 Depending on how powerful the bullet is, you can even do this through walls.

 Pinball Projectile: While it's almost impossible to plan, bullets will sometimes ricochet off hard surfaces and may even hit a target (not always the one aimed at).

-Powered Armor: Panzerlkleins appear late in the game, which are immune to small arms.
-The only way to beat them are either with your own Panzerkleins or with energy weapons, which cut right through armor.
+Powered Armor: Panzerkleins appear late in the game, which are nearly completely immune to small arms fire.
+The only way to beat them are with your own Panzerkleins or with Energy Weapons, which cut right through armor.

-In the Expansion Pack, the Panzerkleins are less immune to small arms, especially at close range, but Energy Weapons have a much lower penetration stat than before.
+In S3, they're less resistant to small arms, especially at close range, but Energy Weapons have a much lower penetration stat than before.

 Random Encounter: While moving your team around on the world map (between the main missions), "encounter warning" areas often pop up randomly in your vicinity and disappear a short while later.
 You can actually CHOOSE to have an encounter by moving your squad to that area.
 Some encounters can net you some great equipment (and can be farmed for money in S3).
 Sometimes (by fluke), an encounter zone will appear right underneath your squad as it moves, causing the encounter to trigger immediately like a classic Random Encounter.

 Some of these encounters are incredibly rare, and tend to have equipment that cannot be obtained any other way.
 S3takes this further, with one that allows you to get a free squad member.

 Rare Guns: Both the FG42 and the STG44 (mistakenly called the STG-43 in-game).
 Both become more readily available in the post-war S3.